Black Army of Hungary: Heavy cavalry

-At the height of the century, the heavy cavalry was already at its peak, although it showed signs of declining tendencies.
-The striking power and the ability to charge without backup made them capable of forcing a decisive outcome in most battles.
-Although they were rarely deployed on their own, if they were, they would take square formations.
+At the height of the century, heavy cavalry was already at its peak, although it showed signs of declining tendencies.
+The striking power and the ability to charge without backup made it capable of forcing a decisive outcome in most battles.
+Although it was rarely deployed on their own, if it was, it would take square formations.
 Such turning points occurred at the Battle of Breadfield (1479).
-Usually, they made up one-sixth of the army and, with mercenary knights, were in the majority.
-Their armament was well prepared and of high quality except for the noble banners.
+Usually, it made up one-sixth of the army and, with mercenary knights, was in the majority.
+Its armament was well prepared and of high quality except for the noble banners.
 This stands for proprietary arms, not the ones provided by the king.